 In some families, the mealtime conversations are not important anymore.
 They do not have enough time to sit down and talk about the goals and other family progress.
 This brings an increasing disconnection of bond to the family.

-Meanwhile, there are families that look at camping as a family tradition.
+Meanwhile, there are families that look at camping as a family tradition and camping can also be a great hobby.
 This tradition can be traced even few generations back.
 As transportation and mobility is getting easy nowadays, families have started to look at camping as a holiday treat, a necessary break from the stressful urban life.

 With the increasing expense of having a holiday trip overseas, families have started to turn to camping holidays instead.
 As this trend continues, more families now enjoy camping together.
 Interestingly, there are people who find it a real shame if they have never experienced camping since childhood.
 This may be possible when one member of the family has moved to another home, is sick or has died.